 I opted for a HK-style milk tea and Coca Cola plus (which only seems to exist in Hong Kong), as I had enough alcohol from my visit to the Chase Sapphire lounge.

 The Teahouse is a unique concept but in keeping with the airline’s Cantonese heritage and provides the opportunity for passengers to avail tea in a relaxing environment.
 While I didn’t have time to try it for myself, I understand that guests are served with real tea leaves in pots to enjoy.
 Few passengers were drinking tea at 8pm on a Friday though!

 Shower facilities and amenities

-For an airline that focusses on long haul to Asia connections, Cathay Pacific have an extensive number of showers available for passengers to refresh themselves in.
+For an airline that focuses on long-haul to Asia connections, Cathay Pacific has an extensive number of showers available for passengers to refresh themselves in.
 Whenever I get the chance before a long flight, I always avail the opportunity to take a shower and get changed.
 This is always a winner in my books, even if it is the BA hospital shower rooms!
 Threat not, these are far, far better than them.

 The corridors leading to the shower rooms are quite moody but particularly stylish in my books.
 You will be assigned a specific shower room by the receptionist.

 The bathrooms feature large mirrors with bright surrounding lights which make either having a shave, fixing your hair or doing make up much easier.
 Sufficient space is provided to place your bags or suitcase on above floor level.

 As on-board, all Aesop amenities have been swapped for Bamford.
 I cover more in my flight review but, in general, they’re well scented and high quality – although I still prefer Aesop as many other frequent flyers seem to.
 It was nice to see the airline provide an extended range of amenities such as the face wash and toner.